sdc-china/IDA-doc/_posts/2018-05-01-snapshot-comparison-compare-snapshots.md

 # Compare Snapshots
 Snapshot Comparison allows users to compare two snapshots inside one trace of a process app.
 There will be a detailed side-by-side report after the comparison.

-## Load Snapshots inside One Trace of a Process App
+## Load Snapshots of a Process App

 1. Click **Comparison** tab.